 For any $\varphi\in C_c^\infty(\mathcal{X})$, we also introduce the seminorms

 and

 Let $\tilde{\nabla}$ denote the adjoint of gradient operator $\nabla$ in $L^2(\nu)$.

-In order to provide the exact expression of the rate function of generalized Langevin dynamics \eqref{APP}, we decompose the rate function into two parts according to the symmetric and anti-symmetric parts of dynamics.
+In order to provide the exact expression of the rate function of generalized Langevin dynamics \eqref{APP}, we consider the generator $\mathcal{L}_\tau$ of the dynamics \eqref{APP}, and decompose it into symmetric and anti-symmetric parts with respect to $\mu$.
 First, for any closed operator $T$, we denote $T^*$ as its adjoint on $L^2(\mu)$, where $\mu$ is the invariant probability measure of the dynamics.
-Then consider the generator $\mathcal{L}_\tau$ of the dynamics $(\ref{APP})$, we can decompose it into symmetric and anti-symmetric parts with respect to $\mu$, reads
+Let $\mu(\mathrm dx)=Z^{-1}e^{-U(x)}\mathrm dx$ be the invariant measure.
+On $L^{2}(\mu)$, the adjoint of the gradient is